/

 Clevera is the best Tango alternative for teams who need full-featured tutorial documentation — both narrated video and written articles — that works beyond the browser.

-You record your screen on Mac or Windows (no live narration required), and Clevera generates an AI-narrated video tutorial and a formatted help article simultaneously.
+Record on Mac or Windows with the desktop app, capture web workflows in Google Chrome with the Clevera Chrome extension (similar to Tango's browser focus), or upload an existing screen recording (no live narration required).
+Clevera generates an AI-narrated video tutorial and a formatted help article simultaneously.
 Both are editable, translatable, and ready to publish wherever your users are.

 What Clevera does that Tango doesn't: